sergeyshpadyrev/variabler/README.md

 - Fills these files with values from `envy/variables.json`
 - Copies them to the project according to paths defined in `envy/config.json`

-### Select environment
+#### Select environment

-To select environment from the list of all available in `variables.json` environments run:
+To select environment from the list of all the available in `variables.json` environments run:

 ```sh
 npm run envy:set